Is Plumb Balanced (PLBBX) a Strong Mutual Fund Pick Right Now?

-Any investors hoping to find an Allocation Balanced fund could think about starting with Plumb Balanced (PLBBX).
-PLBBX carries a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.
+Having trouble finding an Allocation Balanced fund?
+Plumb Balanced (PLBBX) is a potential starting point.
+PLBBX carries a Zacks Mutual Fund Rank of 2 (Buy), which is based on nine forecasting factors like size, cost, and past performance.

 History of Fund/Manager

 Wisconsin Cap is based in Madison, WI, and is the manager of PLBBX.
-Plumb Balanced made its debut in May of 2007, and since then, PLBBX has accumulated about $86.71 million in assets, per the most up-to-date date available.
+Since Plumb Balanced made its debut in May of 2007, PLBBX has garnered more than $102.29 million in assets.
 The fund's current manager, Thomas G. Plumb, has been in charge of the fund since May of 2007.

 Investors naturally seek funds with strong performance.
-This fund in particular has delivered a 5-year annualized total return of 11.66%, and is in the top third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 14.23%, which places it in the top third during this time-frame.
+PLBBX has a 5-year annualized total return of 11.87% and it sits in the top third among its category peers.
+But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 12%, which places it in the top third during this time-frame.

-Even still, the fund has a 5-year beta of 0.69, so investors should note that it is hypothetically less volatile than the market at large.
+The fund has a 5-year beta of 0.76, so investors should note that it is hypothetically less volatile than the market at large.
 Alpha is an additional metric to take into consideration, since it represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which in this case, is the S&P 500.
-PLBBX has generated a positive alpha over the past five years of 1.83, demonstrating that managers in this portfolio are skilled in picking securities that generate better-than-benchmark returns.
+With a positive alpha of 0.79, managers in this portfolio are skilled in picking securities that generate better-than-benchmark returns.

-Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
-And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
+As competition heats up in the mutual fund market, costs become increasingly important.
+Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
+Thus, taking a closer look at cost-related metrics is vital for investors.
 In terms of fees, PLBBX is a no load fund.
-It has an expense ratio of 1.26% compared to the category average of 0.89%.
-From a cost perspective, PLBBX is actually more expensive than its peers.
+It has an expense ratio of 1.19% compared to the category average of 0.89%.
+Looking at the fund from a cost perspective, PLBBX is actually more expensive than its peers.

-While the minimum initial investment for the product is $2,500, investors should also note that each subsequent investment needs to be at least $100.
+Investors need to be aware that with this product, the minimum initial investment is $2,500; each subsequent investment needs to be at least $100.

 Overall, Plumb Balanced ( PLBBX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and higher fees, Plumb Balanced ( PLBBX ) looks like a good potential choice for investors right now.